 - Stock options and SARs.
 The Administrator may grant stock options, including ISOs, and SARs.
-A stock option is a right entitling the holder upon exercise to receive an amount (payable in cash or shares of equivalent value) equal to the excess of the fair market value of the shares subject to the right over the base value from which appreciation is measured.
+A stock option is a right entitling the holder to acquire shares of our common stock upon payment of the applicable exercise price.
+A SAR is a right entitling the holder upon exercise to receive an amount (payable in cash or shares of equivalent value) equal to the excess of the fair market value of the shares subject to the right over the base value from which appreciation is measured.
 The exercise price per share of each stock option, and the base value of each SAR, granted under the 2020 Plan will be no less than 100% of the fair market value of a share on the date of grant (110% in the case of certain ISOs).
-Other than in connection with certain corporate transactions or changes to our capital structure, stock options and SARs granted under the 2020 Plan may not be repriced, amended, or substituted for with new stock options or SARs that have a per share exercise or base price greater than the fair market value of a share on the date of grant (or five years, in the case of certain ISOs). - Restricted and unrestricted stock and stock units.
+Other than in connection with certain corporate transactions or changes to our capital structure, stock options and SARs granted under the 2020 Plan may not be repriced, amended, or substituted for with new stock options or SARs having a lower exercise price or base value, nor may any consideration be paid upon the cancellation of any stock options or SARs that have a per share exercise or base price greater than the fair market value of a share on the date of such cancellation, in each case, without shareholder approval.
+Each stock option and SAR will have a maximum term of not more than ten years from the date of grant (or five years, in the case of certain ISOs). - Restricted and unrestricted stock and stock units.
 The Administrator may grant awards of stock, stock units, restricted stock and restricted stock units.
 A stock unit is an unfunded and unsecured promise, denominated in shares, to deliver shares or cash measured by the value of shares in the future, and a restricted stock unit is a stock unit that is subject to the satisfaction of specified performance or other vesting conditions.
 Restricted stock are shares subject to restrictions requiring that they be forfeited, redelivered or offered for sale to us if specified performance or other vesting conditions are not satisfied. - Performance awards.
 The Administrator may grant performance awards, which are awards subject to the achievement of performance criteria. - Other share-based awards.
 The Administrator may grant other awards that are convertible into or otherwise based on shares of our common stock, subject to such terms and conditions as it determines.